emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 client authentication.
 An example of the exchanges using TLS renegotiation to protect privacy is shown in Appendix C.

+## Server Certificate Requirements

+Server Certificates MAY be constructed with a SubjectDN containing a single element, "CN=" containing the FQDN of the server.
+It is also permissible for the server to have an empty subjectDN as recommended by {!{I-D.ietf-uta-rfc6125bis}}.

+Server Certificates MUST include a subjectAltName extension, with the dnsName attribute containing an FQDN string.

+The KeyUsage extension MAY be included, but are not required.

+The ExtendedKeyUsage extensions defined in {{RFC5280}} MAY also be included, but their use is discouraged.
+Systems SHOULD use a a private Certification Authority (CA) for EAP in preference to public CAs.

 ## Server Certificate Validation

+As part of the TLS negotiation, the server usually presents a certificate to the peer.
+In most cases the certificate needs to be validated, but there are a number of situations where the EAP peer need not do certificate validation:

+* when the peer has the Server's End Entity (EE) certificate pinned or loaded directly into it's Trusted Anchor store {{?RFC4949}};

+* when the peer is requesting server unauthenticated provisioning;

+* when the peer is certain that it will be using an authenticated inner method.

+In some cases such as onboarding (or "bootstrapping"), the certificate validation may be delayed.
+However, once the onboarding has taken place, the validation steps described below MUST still be performed.

-As part of the TLS negotiation, the server presents a certificate to the peer.
-Unless server unauthenticated provisioning is used, the EAP peer MUST validate the server certicate.
-This validation is done in the same manner as is done for EAP-TLS, which is discussed in
-{{RFC9190}} Section 5.3 and in {{RFC5216}} Section 5.3.
-Further
+In all other cases, the EAP peer MUST validate the server certicate.
+This validation is done in the same manner as is done for EAP-TLS, which is discussed in {{RFC9190}} Section 5.3 and in {{RFC5216}} Section 5.3.
-guidance on server certificate validation can be found in
+Further guidance on server certificate validation can be found in
 {{!I-D.ietf-uta-rfc6125bis}}.

-Where the EAP peer has an NAI, EAP peers MUST perform the DNS-ID validation as per {{!I-D.ietf-uta-rfc6125bis}} Section 6, by using the "realm" portion of the NAI to construct the list of reference identifiers as defined in {{!I-D.ietf-uta-rfc6125bis}} Section 6.2.1.
+Where the EAP peer has an NAI, EAP peers MUST use the realm to perform the DNS-ID validation as per {{!I-D.ietf-uta-rfc6125bis}} Section 6, The realm is used both to construct the list of reference identifiers as defined in {{!I-D.ietf-uta-rfc6125bis}} Section 6.2.1, and as the "source domain" field of that same section.
-The "source domain" field referred to in that section MUST also be taken from the realm portion of the NAI.

-When performing server certificate validation, implementations MUST also provide support for the rules in {{RFC5280}} for validating certificates against a known trust anchor.
-In addition, implementations MUST support matching the realm portion of the peer's NAI against a SubjectAltName of type dNSName within the server certificate.
+When performing server certificate validation, implementations MUST also support the rules in {{RFC5280}} for validating certificates against a known trust anchor.
+In addition, implementations MUST support matching the realm portion of the peer's NAI against a SubjectAltName of type dnsName within the server certificate.
 However, in certain deployments, this comparison might not be appropriate or enabled.

 In most situations, the EAP peer will have no network access during the authentication process.
 It will therefore no way of correlating